kylemeenehan/km-transform/README.md

   16     T = arguments[1];
   17   }
   18
-  19   transformedObject = callback.call(T, O);
+  19   return callback.call(T, O);
   20
-  21   return transformedObject;
-  22 }
+  21 }
 ```

-After running the polyfill, you can use it as follows:
+After running the monkey patch, you can use it as follows:

 ```
 var myObject = {